swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 ### Incident Reporting Guidelines
 1. Contact points

-If someone violates the Code of Conduct during a Carpentries related event we ask that you report it to the event host, organiser, or a designated incident response person.
+If someone violates the Code of Conduct during a Carpentries-related event we ask that you report it to the event host, organiser, or a designated incident response person.
 The person you have talked to should make a report to the Carpentries about the incident by emailing the Carpentries Code of Conduct Committee [coc@carpentries.org](mailto:coc@carpentries.org).
 If this is not possible for some reason, we would be very grateful if you could report the incident yourself.

 If a violation occurs in an online space outside of organised events, please email coc@carpentries.org about the incident.